alirezafour/ilugRegister/README.md

 ### Requirment
  * First You need a RFID Reader. (some device work with RFID card and enter the number of the card like a keyboard to the system ).
 You can also use other device that do similar thing or Enter number manualy
- * Installed QT5
+ * Installed QT6

 ### Inistalling
- * First run this command to get the source code: `git clone https://github.com/alirezafour/ilugRegister.git`
+ * clone the repo: `git clone https://github.com/alirezafour/ilugRegister.git`
- * Then change directory to build folder: `cd ilugRegister/build`
- * Run qmake: `qmake ..`
+ * run cmake: `cd build; cmake ../`
  * Run make: `make`
  * Run make install: `make install`
+ or
+ * User Qt Creator/Visual studio and open project and build